elinfalla/black_grass_project/README.md

 ### Author: Elin Falla

 ### Description
 This git repository contains all code and data for my master's project on black-grass farm management strategies.
 I translated a cross-taxonomic risk index designed by Butler et al. (2009) into R, and used it to assess the risk to biodiversity that potential black-grass mitigation strategies pose to species reliant on farmland.
-Each repository has its own README with file descriptions.
+Each directory has its own README with file descriptions.

 ### Project structure